This is Not a House of Cards

 I run Flow and, from time to time, another company that produces cutting-edge interactive experiences called Logic&Form.
 My background is in Interface Culture and Interactive Arts, and for the majority of my career I’ve had the fortune to work on amazing creative technological projects.
 Over the last 15 years, I have been developing ways and means for creative individuals to express themselves through software.
 Flow is an extension of all that.

 Flow is a tool that lets you import a Sketch design, animate it, and export beautiful software.
-From an outsider’s perspective what may not be clear is that it is actually the foundation for something far more powerful.
+From an outsider’s perspective what may not be clear is that it’s actually the foundation for something far more powerful.
 This is because what we’re trying to accomplish something big: transforming how creativity gets expressed in any digital format.

-This requires a tool that is built equally for designers and for developers.
+This vision requires a tool that is built equally for designers and for developers.
 It has to provide enough power to allow the nuance and detail of creative vision to come alive, while translating that into clean, efficient, trustworthy software.
 It has to provide the means for easily integrating design output into existing projects – which is more than just spitting out code.

-For anyone considering investing their time (and money) into it Flow the Animation Tool appears to have many competitors and offer features that you can get elsewhere.
+For anyone considering investing their time (and money) into it, Flow the Animation Tool appears to have many competitors and offer features that you can get elsewhere.
 However, a closer look reveals that Flow really does translate creative expression into software, and it paints a convincing picture of its future potential.

 Stepping back a bit, I’d like to offer some insight into our decision-making process.
 Basically, why we are where we are and how that’s actually the right place to be for our bigger vision.